 For students wishing to take exams, the following are two examination systems that are used in the studio:

-Once a month, a group class will be held.
+Several times a year, a group class will be held.
 The classes are age and level appropriate, and will include a study on a composer, rhythm instrument ensembles (including duets), games and a chance to perform in a low-pressure environment.
 In the advanced levels, these classes become Master Classes where students have an opportunity to discuss repertoire styles, composer styles, perform in a low-pressure environment and learn to express their opinion and share their experiences.
 Students will also be given the opportunity to play duets, trios and ensembles with other students.

 These classes are a lot of fun for everyone, and are often followed with refreshments.